 (3) An assessment of how user experience plays a role in promoting clinical effectiveness with Ulster University.

-(4) An exploration and critical appraisal of behavioural change techniques employed in digital health technologies, and how best to evaluate them, with the University of Warwick.
+(4) An exploration and critical appraisal of behavioral change techniques employed in digital health technologies, and how best to evaluate them, with the University of Warwick.